These notes were prepared to help colleagues get set up for Angular development. They may be helpful for others. Subjects covered include:

 grunt serve

-If you visit http://localhost:9000/people you should see the contents of http://ncredinburgh.com/people.
+If you visit http://localhost:9000/people you should see the contents of https://ncredinburgh.com/people.
 Note that CSS and other styling will not load, so it will look a little ugly.

-this will enable you to view your application using your computer's IP on any other computer on the network (very handy for testing on mobile).
+Tip: Change the connect.options.hostname: setting from localhost to 0.0.0.0 this will enable you to view your application using your computer's IP on any other computer on the network (very handy for testing on mobile).

 These are browser dependencies (JQuery, Angular etc).

-They are specified by the bower.json
+They are specified by the bower.json file:

 {